RedHat-UX/red-hat-design-system/elements/rh-spinner/docs/00-overview.md

 ## Overview
 {{ tagName | getElementDescription }}

-A spinner indicates that an action is in progress.
-It appears as an animated circle over the section that is loading, and it may include a text label.

 {% example palette="light",
-           width=184,
            alt="Example of a spinner",
            src="spinner-sample.png" %}

 {% endsection %}

 {% section %}
 ## Sample component
 <rh-spinner>Loading...</rh-spinner>

 {% endsection %}

 {% section %}